tuneflow/tuneflow-py/README.md

 ### `init`

 Called by the DAW when the user loads the plugin but before actually running it.
-The DAW will provide the current song snapshot (`song: Song`) and some read-only APIs (`read_apis: ReadAPIS`), and you will take these params to initialize your plugin.
+The DAW will provide the current song snapshot (`song: Song`) and some read-only APIs (`read_apis: ReadAPIs`), and you will take these params to initialize your plugin.

 For example, if you have a list of presets that applies to different time signatures, you can use `init` to read the current song's time signature and filter out those options that don't work for the song.